-According to the Houston Association of Realtors (HAR) a total of 29,470 single-family homes sold from June – August 2020.
-With summer being the best time for sellers and the time of year that home buyers get serious about their house hunts, what better way to transition into a career in real estate than through San Jacinto College’s real estate program.
-Program director David Turnquist took some time to answer some of the most common questions about the program.
+According to the Houston Association of Realtors, 29,470 single-family homes sold from June-August 2020.
+With summer being the best time for sellers and the time of year that home buyers get serious about their house hunts, what better way to transition into a career in real estate than through San Jacinto College's real estate program?
+Program director David Turnquist answers some of the most common questions about the program.

 Q: What kinds of careers are available in real estate?

 A: There are many to choose from, including real estate agent, broker, appraiser, inspector, leasing agent, property manager, loan officer, and commercial property specialist, just to name a few.

 Q: How much money do real estate agents make?

 A: Real estate agents are independent contractors and work under the supervision of a licensed broker.
 Agents earn money by commissions on the sales they make.
 If you don't sell anything, then you don't make any money.
 If you sell a lot of homes, then you'll make a lot of money.